Kgomotso-Sito/marks/README.md

 # Marks
-App designed for centralising and abstracting learners marks in a school.
+App designed for centralising and abstracting learners marks in a school, for ease of information access and providing a school wide of the learner marks.

+###About the developer
+Kgomotso Sito a University of Pretoria Computer Science Honours student with a passion for information technology and its growth, mainly Software Engineering and Data Warehousing.

+####Technical Skills
+JAVA, Spring Framework, Oracle ADF, REST, JPA /Hibernate, Oracle SQL, MySQL, Typescript, Angular, Bootstrap, JavaServer Faces

+####Tools
+IDE (Intellij, JDeveloper), Weblogic, Jenkins, GIT, SVN, Ready API, Testlink, JIRA, Bugzilla, Confluence, Trello, OS- CentOS, OS- Solaris, OS- Fedora.

+###Marks System
 Micro-services architecture was used to create this applications, there are 4 microservices in implementing the holistic system.
 Namely;
 * Authentication